alexwyett/wp-tabs-api/README.md

-wp-tabs-api
+Wordpress Tabs API plugin
 ===========

-Wordpress Tabs API Plugin
+This plugin uses the tabs api client to give a wordpress site access to the tabs api.

+Note: This is purely for demonstration purposes